micahjsmith/you-need-a-doorbell/README.md

 - `repeat_response`: Your app's response text message to a *repeat* text from the guest.
     That is, their arrival is announced only once to avoid spam.
 This message is sent to them if they try to text more than once.
+- `random_assignment`: Randomly assign responsibility to go open the door to a guest that has already arrived (`yes`/`no`).
+- `assignment_message`: After the arrival message is played, this message is spoken to assign one guest the responsibility to open the door.
+Has no effect if `random_assignment` is not enabled.
+(If assignment is not random, then the person who is assignment to open the door should know about this before your party starts.)

 You can add to the host list, whitelist, and blacklist.
 A sensible configuration is to leave both the whitelist and the blacklist blank.